AndyChwalik/andy-chwalik-portfolio/docs/Labs/L04/index.md

     </td>
     <td style="width:40%; padding:28px; vertical-align:middle;"">
       <div style="font-size:14px;">
         Once the base of my design was established, I could move onto the legs of the bridge gaps.
-To design the legs, I created a 5mm x 5mm box on the top left and top right corner of my base.
-Those represented my two extreme values.
-I then created another 5mm x 5mm box 8mm away from the top left and 12mm from the top right.
-Those dimensions are the bridge gap dimensions.
+To design the support legs, I created a 5mm x 5mm box on the top left and top right corner of my base.
+Those support legs were the starting positions for my 8mm bridge gap and 12mm bridge gap.
+To finish the design for the support legs, I created another 5mm x 5mm box directly under the starting position with the bridge gap distance between them.
+So, the 8mm bridge gap will have a 8mm gap between the support legs and the 12mm bridge gap will have a 12mm gap between the support legs
       </div>
     </td>
   </tr>